burkeholland/quick-start/src/chapters/chapter3.md

 - Model: The model defines and represents the data.
 Separating the model from the various views that may use it allows for code reuse.
 - View: The view represents the UI, written in XML.
 The view is often data-bound to the view model so that changes are instantly represented on the presentation tier.
+- View Model: The view model contains the application logic (usually including the model) and exposes it to the view.
+NativeScript provides a module called 'Observable' that facilitates creating a view model object which can be bound to the view.
+We'll discuss that shortly.

-- view model: The view model contains the application logic, exposing it for the view.
-This is the file that is named the same as the view, so in a given folder you will have file.xml and file.js representing the view and the view model, respectively.
+The communication between the view and the model / view model is facilitated by the code-behind.
+This is the file that is named the same as the view, so in a given folder you will have file.xml and file.js representing the view and the code-behind, respectively.

 The most basic benefit of using this sort of separation between the model, view, and view model, is that we are able to craft two-way data binding such that the view model can act as a switchboard between the model and the view.
 Let's wire up our login xml to support binding.